-- 1. The SFR holder must ensure the agent signing the SBT02B is an agent for the contracting company/s prior to the trip.
-This requires the contracting company/s to ensure the AFMA approved form/s (AA and AGR) have been completed, - 2.
-Before finalizing the SBT02, the SFR holder or their agent needs to denominate the boat from the catcher company concessions and nominate the catcher boat to the contracting company's entity, - 3.
-The SFR holder or their agent must then finalise the SBT02, sign, date and submit it to AFMA, - 4.
-Once the SBT02 is submitted to AFMA the SFR holder or their agent must then denominate the concessions from the contracting company and either nominate the boat to another contracting company or back to the catcher company. - 5.
-The SBT04B must be completed by the contracting company as the SFR holder.
+- The SFR holder must ensure the agent signing the SBT02 or completing the eSBT02 is an agent for the contracting company/s prior to the trip.
+This requires the contracting company/s to ensure the AFMA approved form; Registered Authorised Agent Nomination Form (RA) have been completed, - 2.
+Before finalising the SBT02 or eSBT02, the SFR holder or their agent needs to denominate the boat from the catcher company concessions and nominate the catcher boat to the contracting company's entity, - 3.
+The SFR holder or their agent must then finalise the SBT02 or eSBT02, sign, date and submit it to AFMA, - 4.
+Once the SBT02 or eSBT02 is submitted to AFMA the SFR holder or their agent must then denominate the concessions from the contracting company and either nominate the boat to another contracting company or back to the catcher company. - 5.
+The SBT04B or eSBT04 must be completed and approved by the contracting company as the SFR holder.

-Note: a separate SBT02 must be completed for transfers to each individual contracting company tow cage or transfers to the catcher boat tow cages.
+Note: a separate SBT02 or eSBT02 must be completed for transfers to each individual contracting company tow cage or transfers to the catcher boat tow cages.

 The above process ensures that only one entity is nominated to the catching boat at the one time.
-There is no cost to nominate and denominate vessels through GOFish.
+There is no cost to nominate and denominate vessels through GoFish.
 The advantages of this system are that the risk associated with critical incidents and compliance breaches is shared equitably amongst entities according to their involvement in the process.
 The added advantage of this system is that the quota owner (described above as the contracting company) would also be able to access both undercatch and overcatch.